incendial/incendial/README.md

 I’m a software engineer.
 Passionate about software development, architecture and building tools for developers.
 Prefer quality over quantity.
 Most experienced with Angular (both TS and Dart), Svelte and Flutter.

+Focused on the static analysis for the Dart and Flutter! 🎯

-Leading Frontend department at [Sidekick](https://www.meetsidekick.com/).
+Former Frontend department Lead at [Sidekick](https://www.meetsidekick.com/).
 Former Senior Frontend Developer / part-time Architect at [Wrike](https://www.wrike.com/).

 ### 🛠 Tech Stack